 Make an Exit Plan

 I have yet to go anywhere “deep” into the wilderness with my daughters.
 There is always a ranger station, village, or road within 3-5 miles.
 That’s how far I know I can carry my daughter if SHTF.
-REI recommends choosing a campsite no more than 2 miles from the trailhead so you can bail out easy.
+Choose a campsite no more than 2 miles from the trailhead so you can bail out easy.

 Since there are venomous viper snakes where I typically go backpacking, my exit plan also means being within 4 driving hours of a clinic so I could get anti-venom within a reasonable timeframe.